TL;DR

 3. Provide links to additional material that helps reinforce the concept or provide additional help.

-2. Simplified the overall architecture of the site.
 The previous design focused more on education, which led to layers of information the user had to sift through.
 The final design approach was to balance task completion with learning.
 So that a person can understand that the information provided is related to their circumstances and what immediate next steps they have to rectify their concern.
 People come to our platforms to engage with other people not learn about privacy.
 So simplifying the structure made it easier for a person to find what they need and go about there day.

-3. Context!
-Context!
-Context!
 One overlooked thing in design, I believe, is content.
 The simple addition of a well-crafted, straight to the point sentence or a header, can help set people up for success.
 However, context also permeates through setting expectations of where their clicks will take them.
 Since This is a surface that spans across multiple products, we need to set people up for success in addressing the right profile on the correct product.

 Design of a “concern” page.
 Meeting people where they are means that we tell a person how they can solve problems in each app specifically.